CryptikEd/Weird-Factz-Quiz-/README.md

  ## Technologies Used

-- HTML5 - Delivers the stucture and content for the website
+- HTML5 - Delivers the stucture and content for the quiz
-- CSS3 - Provides the styling for the website
+- CSS3 - Provides the styling for the quiz
-- JS5 -
+- JS5 - Makes the functions of the quiz work
-- Balsamiq - Used to create wireframes for the website
+- Balsamiq - Used to create wireframes for the quiz
-- Gitpod - Used to develop the website and to push changes to Github repository
+- Gitpod - Used to develop the quiz and to push changes to Github repository
-- Github - Used to host and deploy the website
+- Github - Used to host and deploy the quiz
 - VScode - Used initially to write and test code
-- Paint - Used to resize images for readme content
+- Canva - Used to customize images for the quiz
+- Favicon - Used to make favicon

 ## Accessibility

 Throughout the developing of the website it has been of importance to ensure that it is as accessible as possible.
 This was achieved by:

   - Using semantic markup HTML
-  - Using a hover function on all areas in the header, to make sure the user knows what its specific use is
+  - Using a hover hand signaling function in the desktop format, to ensure the user knows which button they press
-  - Using a sans serif font, that is suitable for people with reading disabilities
+  - Removing the hover hand signaling function for buttons when using mobile devices
   - Using colors that are contrasting to make it easy to read

 ---